ifm/ifm3d/examples/o3r/configuration/configuration.md

 ## Write a new configuration

-To write a new configuration to the device, you need to provide said configuration in JSON formatting.
-The provided configuration can be a subset or the full configuration.
+To set a new configuration, you need to provide said configuration in JSON formatting.
+The provided configuration can be a subset or the full configuration, as long as it follows the proper JSON hierarchy.

 :::::{tabs}
 ::::{group-tab} Python
 :::python